sofiatolaosebikan/spa-st-super/README.md

 > instanceGenerator.py

-This generates a random instance of the student-project allocation problem with students preferences over projects, lecturer preferences over student, and with ties.
+This writes to a .txt file, a randomly-generated instance of the student-project allocation problem with students preferences over projects, lecturer preferences over student, and with ties.

 =========